- Clinical science

 - Resolves spontaneously within 1–2 weeks

-- Intermittent fever , malaise, headache, weight loss, arthralgia
+- Intermittent fever: caused by antigenic variation , malaise, headache, weight loss, arthralgia

 - Painless lymph node enlargement